maziac/DeZog/documentation/ReverseEngineeringUsage.md

 ## Memory Model

 There is a new debug console command to print the current used memory model.
 I.e. the used slot ranges and available banks together with their names.
-This can be particular helpful in case MAME is used as remote.
 Here is an example output:

 ~~~